Why Spring Is the Season of Becoming

 You choose what to plant with care and you prepare the ground.
 You put the seed in the soil and then you do the hardest thing of all, which is you wait.
 You water it, and you show up the next day and water it again even though nothing visible has changed.
 You resist the urge to dig it up and check.

-And then one morning there it is, this tiny green thread, barely anything, but alive and yours and real.
+And then one morning there it is, this tiny green sprout, barely anything, but alive and yours and real.

 That's what it feels like to start drawing again after years away, or to pick up a needle and thread for the first time, or to sit down with a journal and actually write what you're feeling instead of what you think you should feel.
 The first session is the seed and the second is the water and the third is the root taking hold.
 And somewhere around the fifth or sixth time you realize you're not just doing a thing anymore, you're becoming someone who does this thing.